 Tara’s mineral reserve increased by 2.2 Mtonnes (17 per cent) due to the upgrading of mineral resources.
 The grades of the additional quantities are, however, slightly lower, resulting in a lowering of the overall grade of the mineral reserve.
 The increase in the mineral reserve has effectively replaced the entire quantity of ore, 2.3 Mtonnes, mined during the year.
 The average zinc grade of the mineral reserve is 6.6 per cent.

 Boliden acquired the Kylylahti mine in October 2014.
 Virtually no exploration work was conducted in the area during the year and the mineral reserve has decreased by the 670,000 tonnes of ore mined during the year.
 The average copper grade of the ore reserve is 1.58 per cent.

 The purchase of the Kylylahti mine from Altona Mining Ltd also included a number of deposits and project ideas previously reported as mineral resources by Altona.
 These reports are based on a study conducted in 2009 by Vulcan Resources Ltd and which has not been updated since then.
 Boliden does not believe that these deposits represent any significant value for the company or that the projects are sufficiently advanced that they can, at present, be reported as mineral resources.

 For further information, please contact:

 Boliden is a metals company with a commitment to sustainable development.
 Our roots are Nordic, but our business is global.
 The company’s core competence is within the fields of exploration, mining, smelting and metals recycling.
-Boliden has a total of approximately 4,800 employees and an annual turnover of approximately SEK 34 billion.
-Its share is listed on NASDAQ OMX Stockholm, segment Large Cap.
+Boliden has a total of approximately 4,900 employees and a turnover of SEK 37 billion.
+Its shares is listed on NASDAQ OMX Stockholm, segment Large Cap.